 Although he is arguably best known today for his action films such as the Mission: Impossible franchise, Cruise has starred in a variety of dramas, including Rain Man, which took home Oscars for best picture, actor, director, and original screenplay.
 Although Cruise himself wasn’t even nominated, many felt that much of the film’s success was owed to his performance in support of Dustin Hoffman.

 Cruise plays car dealer Charlie Babbitt, who returns home upon the death of his estranged father and discovers an autistic brother he never knew he had, named Raymond.
-With his father’s $3 million estate being left to the institution where Raymond lives, Charlie checks his brother out to take him back to Los Angeles.
+With his father’s $3 million estates being left to the institution where Raymond lives, Charlie checks his brother out to take him back to Los Angeles.
 This leads to a cross-country trip, with Charlie learning more about his brother and remembering forgotten moments of his own past.

 - Risky Business